-The platonic ideal of a palace, Versailles draws visitors year-round with its opulent architecture and exquisite gardens.
+If you’re interested in history, then head to the old royal town of Versailles that sits just outside Paris and draws visitors year-round with its opulent architecture and exquisite gardens.
 Enter the court of the Sun King, Louis XIV, who began construction in 1631.
-Tour the residence and gardens including the famous Hall of Mirrors and Marie Antoinette’s retreat Petit Trianon.
-Explore the 2,014 acres by foot, bicycle, or golfcart encountering plenty of shops, cafes, and restaurants along the way.
+Tour the residence and gardens including the famous Hall of Mirrors and Marie Antoinette’s retreat, Petit Trianon.
+Explore the 2,014 acres by foot, bicycle, or golf cart encountering plenty of shops, cafes, and restaurants along the way.

-Bordeaux has been producing wine for 10 centuries.
+If you’re passionate about wine, then look no further: Bordeaux has been producing wine for 10 centuries.
 The “Sleeping Beauty” of France will enchant you with its 18th-century facades and cosmopolitan attitude.
 Whether it’s a hip new restaurant or the Jardin Public, inspired by the gardens of Versailles, in Bordeaux, it’s all about the atmosphere.
-So take some time to stroll and don’t forget to slurp fresh oysters and local varieties with abandon.
+Take some time to stroll its beautiful streets, and be sure to slurp fresh oysters and local varieties.

-Visit this beautiful stretch of Mediterranian coastline known as the French Riviera or Côte d'Azur stretching from Cassis to the France-Italy border to get your fill of beach luxury.
-Lounge in Saint-Tropez or try your luck in the Monte Carlo Casino.
+Visit this beautiful stretch of Mediterranian coastline known as the French Riviera or Côte d'Azur, stretching from Cassis to the France-Italy border to get your fill of beach luxury.
+Lounge in Saint-Tropez, admire Picasso’s works in Antibes, or try your luck in the Monte Carlo Casino.
 Yacht through azure waters while sipping cocktails.
-Inland, you’ll find cozy villages, vineyards, and fragrant fields of flowers.
-This is where glamour meets relaxation.
+Inland, you’ll find cozy villages, excellent art galleries, and rolling vineyards.
+The French Riviera is where glamour meets relaxation.
 Less